MB2 Motorsports: Car No. 01 history

 Rookie Regan Smith meanwhile made his debut at Bristol Motor Speedway in March, finishing 25th.
-Smith would run 6 more races in the car, with a best finish of 24th at Talladega Superspeedway.
-On July 17, it was announced that Smith would move to the 14 car on a full-time basis, replacing veteran Sterling Marlin.
-Meanwhile, 23-year-old Aric Almirola, who was granted his release from Joe Gibbs Racing after being pulled out of a car he qualified on the pole during a Busch Series race in favor of Denny Hamlin, signed on to be the new co-driver of the 01.
-With the merger of Ginn and Dale Earnhardt, Inc. not long afterwards, Smith was left on the sidelines while Almirola ran 5 races.
+Smith would run six more races in the car, with a best finish of 24th at Talladega Superspeedway.
+On July 17, it was announced that Smith would move to the No. 14 car on a full-time basis, replacing veteran Sterling Marlin.
+Meanwhile, 23-year-old Aric Almirola, who was granted his release from Joe Gibbs Racing after being pulled out of a car he qualified on the pole during a Busch Series race in favor of Denny Hamlin, signed on to be the new co-driver of the No. 01.
+With the merger of Ginn and Dale Earnhardt, Inc. not long afterwards, Smith was left on the sidelines while Almirola ran five races.
 Aric's results were not much better than Regan's, with a best finish of 26th at Phoenix.
 Both drivers would continue with DEI in 2008 running for ROTY, and both would become winners later in their Cup careers.